renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 After six years of sustained warfare, in CY 395, the Leapers invaded *Tetln* and their allied city-states from below, and conquered them.
 The Ratfolk of the Warren Isles became tributaries of the Leapers.

-In theory, the peoples of the Shaded Sea — the Shade Elves and Ratfolk of the Shaded Steppes and the Ratfolk of the Warren Isles — where now united under the rule of the Leapers; in practice, the Leapers did not establish any kind of administrative structure.
+In theory, the peoples of the Shaded Sea — the Shade Elves and Ratfolk of the Shaded Steppes and the Ratfolk of the Warren Isles — where now united under the rule of the Leapers; in practice, however, the Leapers did not establish any kind of administrative structure.
 No one confederation had control of the Shaded Steppes, and *Tetln*'s rule of the Warren Isle had been shattered.

 #### The Siege of Islandhome